xfhg/intercept/README.md

 - (included) [ripgrep](https://github.com/BurntSushi/ripgrep) binary
 - (optional) exceptions yaml file

-Intercept merges environment flags, policies yaml, exceptions yaml to generate a global config.
+**Intercept** merges environment flags, policies yaml, exceptions yaml to generate a global config.
-Uses ripgrep to scan a target path recursively against code and generates a humand readable detailed output of the findings.
+Uses **ripgrep** to scan a target path for policy breaches recursively against your code and generates a humand readable detailed output of the findings.

 <br>